The Precanon

 Interpretive Comparison

-Mary, Jesus, and the Disciples in the Qur'an
+Mary, Jesus, the Holy Spirit, and the Disciples in the Qur'an

 Scriptural Anthology